Buffalo, New York, Car Accidents Caused By Failing To Use Four-Way Flashers When Pulled Over

 Even if it is established that the striking motorist should have seen the vehicle without four-way flashers, the stopped driver would need to show that the motorist was negligent in another way, such as driving while distracted or speeding.
 Regardless, failing to deploy four-way flashers would most likely impact the pulled-over driver’s claim against the striking motorist.
 New York State recognizes that car crashes often involve multiple causes.
 Thus rather than being the sole fault of the stopped driver or the motorist that smashed into them, both can share a portion of the blame.
 Under New York law, if you have been injured in a collision, even if you were contributorily negligent, you may still be entitled to recover compensation.
 The amount recovered would simply be reduced by the percentage you were found to be at fault.

 Our battle-tested attorneys promise to provide you with the highest quality personal injury service.
 The Dietrich Law Firm P.C.’s veteran lawyers will incorporate the most successful litigation tactics to demonstrate the other party’s liability, strengthen your chances of getting the highest possible compensation for all damages suffered, and assure that justice prevails.
 Insurance companies have been forced to pay over $175,000,000.00 in judgments and settlements to pay Jed Dietrich, Esq.’s clients, for their injuries.
 Let our best of the best lawyers start demanding the compensation that you deserve today.
-The Dietrich Law Firm P.C., distinguished as a Best Law Firm of America, is available around the clock by dialing 716-839-3939 or by completing the online consultation form.
+The Dietrich Law Firm P.C. is available around the clock by dialing 716-839-3939 or by completing the online consultation form.
 Our expert attorneys will be happy to answer all of your inquiries and recommend the best course of action.

 Call the Dietrich Law Firm P.C. immediately at 716-839-3939 so that our aggressive, tenacious and hardworking personal injury lawyers can fight to obtain the best result for your personal injury claim in Buffalo, New York.
 We are available 24 hours a day, 7 days a week, and there is never a fee until we WIN for you!